 How to get to Xcaret park cancun

-We talked about this at the beginning of the article, but the easy button for getting from Cancun to Xcaret is to get a transportation included package from Xcaret.
-They'll pick you up at your hotel, drive you to the front door at Xcaret, and pick you up after the evening show and drive you back to Cancun.
+We talked about this at the beginning of the article, but the easy button for getting from Cancun to Xcaret is to add transportation to your Xcaret ticket.
+They’ll pick you up at your hotel, drive you to the front door at Xcaret, and pick you up after the evening show and drive you back to Cancun.

 If you book through this link you can get up to a 15% discount on your Xcaret transportation and admission from Cancun.